simov/grant/README.md

 }
 ```

-Make sure you include all response keys that you want returned when configuring the `response` data explicitly.
+Make sure you include all of the response keys that you want to be returned when configuring the `response` data explicitly.

 ### profile